When Cincinnati Music Hall opened in 1878, excitement was heightened by the unveiling of the new Hook & Hastings organ.

 Decades of Neglect

 By the late 1960s, the organ was in sad shape.
-Philanthropist J. Ralph Corbett brought in experts from the world-renowned organ firm Harrison and Harrison and other engineers to see if the Hook & Hastings unit was worth saving.
+Philanthropist J. Ralph Corbett brought in experts from the world-renowned organ firm Harrison and Harrison and other engineers to see if the organ was worth saving.
 Their estimates ranged from $200,000 to $300,000.

 Would Mr. Corbett donate the money necessary to save it?
 He was already spending millions renovating Music Hall over several years.
 But he tried to find funders.
 However, no one stepped forward.
 After all, the cost of repair far outweighed the cost of a new, more modern organ.

-The decision was made to dismantle the Hook & Hastings organ.
+The decision was made to dismantle the Hook & Hastings/Austin organ.

 Working parts of the organ were given to church groups.
 The organ panels were either sold, gifted or stored away.
 The rest was thrown away.